-With-profits – how we manage our with-profits fund
+How we manage our with profits fund

-The following sections explain details of how we manage our with-profits fund.
+The following sections explain details of how we manage our With Profits Fund.

-Annual report to with-profits policyholders
+Annual report to With-Profits Policyholders

 We’re committed to treating all of our customers fairly.
 To help us do this we have a With-Profits Committee.
 The responsibility of the Committee is to provide an independent view on the management and operations of the with-profits business.
-The Committee reviews how the with-profits fund is managed and scrutinises any major proposal that affects the fund.
-The committee meets separately from and provides advice to the Scottish Widows Limited Board.
+The Committee reviews how the With Profits Fund is managed and scrutinises any major proposal that affects the fund.
+The Committee meets separately from and provides advice to the Scottish Widows Limited Board.

-Principles and practices of financial management
+Principles and Practices of Financial Management

-The principles and practices of financial management (PPFM) is a document that sets out how we manage our with-profits fund and with-profits policies.
+The Principles and Practices of Financial Management (PPFM) is a document that sets out how we manage our With Profits Fund and with-profits policies.
 The PPFM is a very lengthy and detailed document, so we’ve also produced ‘Your Guide to With-Profits’ which explains in less detail how your with-profits policy works.

 Since our PPFM was first published on 30 April 2004, we have made some changes, mainly in response to regulatory requirements on 30 June 2005.
 We made further small changes on:

 The legal document that governed how that transfer was made is called a 'Scheme of Transfer'.
 That Scheme of Transfer now governs much of how we operate our with-profits business.
-It is referred to in our Principles and Practices of Financial Management (PPFM) and some relevant extracts are included within the PPFM.
-If, however, you wish to read the full text, you can view and download the Scheme of Transfer 2015.
+It is referred to in our PPFM and some relevant extracts are included within the PPFM.
+If, however, you wish to read the full text, you can view and download the Scheme of Transfer 2015 (PDF, 804KB).
 Please note that this is a highly technical document.

-Our current with-profits fund investment approach and enhancements
+Our current with profits fund investment approach and enhancements

 The distributions from the Retained Account are currently increasing payouts by up to 2.0% in respect of premiums paid by 3 March 2000.
 We expect to be able to maintain this level but this is not guaranteed.
 We will update the rate shown on this website if it changes.

-We expect this enhancement to increase over time, unless there is a market downturn or the with-profits fund suffers some other significant losses (for example if life expectancies increase significantly so that pensions being paid to customers continue for much longer than currently expected).
+We expect this enhancement to increase over time, unless there is a market downturn or the With Profits Fund suffers some other significant losses (for example if life expectancies increase significantly so that pensions being paid to customers continue for much longer than currently expected).
 In these events the distribution could be reduced or stopped.

-Asset mix of our with-profits fund
+Asset mix of our With Profits Fund

-Investment factsheet for our with-profits fund
+Investment factsheet for our With Profits Fund